 Fill out our treatment application form.
 The form is designed to help us understand your treatment goals.

-If you are eligible for treatment, we will send you a patient packet and assign you a personalised patient ID #.
+If you are eligible for treatment, we will send you a link to your patient packet.
+You can complete this online.

-Send completed packet back to us for review.
+Send completed labs to us for review.
 We will confirm your appointment date and schedule your treatment.